astropy/astropy-APEs/APE1.rst

 ..........

-Once the authors feel that they have reached as close to a consensus as they will get (i.e., the community discussion on the APE has wound down), they can contact the Coordination Committee, who are responsible for making a final decision.
+Once the authors feel that they have reached as close to a consensus as they will get (i.e., the community discussion on the APE has wound down).
+If necessary, any final edits should be made and a PR should be submitted for editorial review.
+They must then notify the Coordination Committee that the APE is ready for full review and a final decision.

-The review period is expected to be 2-3 weeks, beginning when the CoCo is notified by the APE authors that the APE is ready for final review.
+The review period is expected to be 2-3 weeks, beginning when the CoCo is notified by the APE authors.

 The decision can be to: